 Leases and deposits

-Most landlords ask for up to three months' rent to cover the security deposit on a place in Berlin.
+Most landlords in Berlin ask for up to three months' rent to cover the security deposit on a home.
 The deposit is refundable and is usually returned at the end of the tenancy provided there are no damages to the property.
 Otherwise, cleaning or repair costs will be taken out of the deposit before the balance is refunded.

 Utility bills are usually not included in the rental price and are payable by the tenant.
 These will commonly include electricity, water, gas and refuse.